 \section{Probing into the Features}

-In previous section, we demonstrate that we are able to locate and interpret the visual features in a LMM using an automatic pipeline.
-However, what differs LMM from traditional vision model is its conversation, reasoning, and generalization ability across different modalities.
-On other words, we believe that the features inside LMM are open-semantic and should not be limited into the concepts in~\citep{bau2017network}.
-In this section, we probe into the features in our SAE and try to find out how different features contribute to the final result, and how can these features being used to steer model's behavior in different scenarioes.
+In the previous section, we demonstrate that we are able to locate and interpret the visual features in an LMM using an automatic pipeline.
+However, what distinguishes LMM from the traditional vision model is its ability to talk, reason, and generalize between different modalities.
+In other words, we believe that the features inside LMM are open-semantic and should not be limited to the concepts in~\citep{bau2017network}.
+In this section, we probe into the features in our SAE and try to find out how different features contribute to the final result, and how these features being used to steer model's behavior in different scenarios.